-Administratively, the Department of Statistical Science (DSS) is an academic unit in the College of Arts and Sciences.
-Unless otherwise stated DSS is governed by the pertinent sections of the Faculty Handbook and any other regulations concerning academic units in the College of Arts and Sciences.
+Administratively, the Department of Statistical Science (here-to-after called the Department) is an academic unit in the College of Arts and Sciences.
+Unless otherwise stated the department is governed by the pertinent sections of the Faculty Handbook and any other regulations concerning academic units in the College of Arts and Sciences.

-Faculty ranks in DSS are those approved by the Academic Council, as described in the report of the Ad Hoc Committee on Faculty Nomenclature, which may be consulted for details, or any later report which supersedes the report of the Ad Hoc Committee.
+Faculty ranks in Statistical Science are those approved by the Academic Council, as described in the report of the Ad Hoc Committee on Faculty Nomenclature, which may be consulted for details, or any later report which supersedes the report of the Ad Hoc Committee.
 At present, those ranks consist of

 Faculty with voting privileges (regular rank faculty)

 - Professor, modified by Full, Associate, or Assistant.

 - Professor of the Practice, modified by Full, Associate, or Assistant.
 Professor of the Practice appointments in the Department recognize the record and standing of the appointed individual in a eld of practical statistics or a related discipline.
 The basic principle is that of the Practice of appointments meet criteria equivalent to those of regular tenure track appointments with regard to academic preparation, professional activities, and peer group recognition.
 Thus an appointee will be qualified to the PhD level in statistics or a related discipline or show evidence of equivalent professional achievements, have a substantial record of significant achievement, receive national acknowledgement from others in the eld, and continue to engage in significant professional activity in the eld beyond the performance of instructional duties.
 The level of appointment will reflect the level of national or international distinction achieved by the individual, comparable to that achieved by tenured or tenure track faculty.
 A request for appointment is made to the Dean of Arts and Sciences.